haskellweekly/haskellweekly/data/newsletter/issue-211.markdown

   > The following discussion occured on the FPChat Slack.
 It was pasted into a gist by Emily Pillmore.

 - [Reanimate: Swearing at bad documentation](https://williamyaoh.com/posts/2020-05-10-reanimate-an-experience-report.html) by William Yao
-  > Reanimate’s a fairly recent addition to the Haskell ecosystem and I haven’t seen a lot of discussion about actually using it, so I’d like to chime in with my own experiences with the library.
+  > Reanimate's a fairly recent addition to the Haskell ecosystem and I haven't seen a lot of discussion about actually using it, so I'd like to chime in with my own experiences with the library.

 - [Sockets and Pipes](https://leanpub.com/sockets-and-pipes) by Type Classes
   > Using a handful of everyday Haskell libraries, this book walks through reading the HTTP specification and implementing it to create a web server.